Logo-stateuniv

 The Kansas Jayhawks are the recipients of 12 National Championships: 3 in men’s indoor track and field, 1 in men’s cross-country, 5 in men’s basketball, and 3 in men’s outdoor track and field.
 The most recent championship took place on April 7, 2008 when the men’s basketball team defeated Memphis in an overtime win at the 2008 Men’s Basketball Championship.
 The team ended the season with a 12-1 record.

-Increased funding led to the construction of many new building on the campus of the University of Kansas.
+Increased funding led to the construction of many new buildings on campus.
 A few of these building include The Booth Family Hall, an addition to the Allen Fieldhouse; Anderson Family Strength Center, a 42,000-square-foot building; a $35 million football facility near Memorial Stadium, and many new scoreboards, lounges, offices, and batting facilities on campus.
 The University of Kansas’ athletic department is dedicated to improving the athletic facilities around the campus.

 A few of the landmark events in the history of the university are FedEx Orange Bowl in 2008 in a 24-21 victory over Virginia Tech and during the 2009-2010 season when the men’s basketball team received accolades for the second winningest program in the history of college basketball.

-Famous athletes that graduated from the University of Kansas include Adrian Jones of the Kansas City Chiefs, Aqib Talib of the Tampa Bay Buccaneers, Hall of Fame recipients Gale Sayers and Mike McCormack, Moran Morris of the Francisco 49ers, and Charles Gordon of the Minnesota Vikings.
+Famous athletes that graduated from here include Adrian Jones of the Kansas City Chiefs, Aqib Talib of the Tampa Bay Buccaneers, Hall of Fame recipients Gale Sayers and Mike McCormack, Moran Morris of the Francisco 49ers, and Charles Gordon of the Minnesota Vikings.

 Notable graduates of the University of Kansas include Lou Montulli, author of Lynx web browser and co-founder of Netscape; Alan Mulally, CEO and President of Ford Motor Company; Charles E. Spahr, previous CEO of Standard Oil of Ohio; and Brian McClendon, VP of Engineering at Google.